 The passion flower has a long tradition in herbal medicine.
-It is widely used in the treatment of various anxiety disorders, insomnia, nerve pain, seizures, ADHD, cardiac arrhythmia and more.
+It is widely used in the treatment of various anxiety disorders, insomnia, nerve pain, seizures, ADHD, cardiac arrhythmia, and more.
 The mechanism behind this is still under discussion.
 Researchers have concluded that passionflower extract modulates the GABA system with receptor sites.

 GABA and magnesium

-Magnesium is an essential mineral and magnesium deficiency is one of the most common deficiency symptoms in industrialized countries.
+Magnesium is an essential mineral and magnesium deficiency is one of the most common deficiency symptoms in industrialised countries.
 Researchers believe that magnesium helps potentiate the activity of GABA receptors in the brain.
 However, the study showed that activity appears to be dose dependent.

 GABA with lemon balm and valerian

 A Canadian study from 2009 showed that lemon balm active ingredients, Melissa officinalis, can inhibit GABA transaminase, a GABA-degrading enzyme.
-Rosemary acid, ursolic acid and oleanolic acid were identified as active ingredients.
+Rosemary acid, ursolic acid, and oleanolic acid were identified as active ingredients.
 The researchers suspect that rosemic acid is the main active ingredient due to the high proportion in the dry matter.

 These results are in line with experience in the use of traditional medicine.
 It is believed that lemon balm could be a possible alternative to treating a variety of diseases, particularly anxiety and some other CNS disorders.
 However, further studies are needed to confirm these assumptions.